 Day 3 of our 3-day itinerary in Budapest

-Finally, we visit Buda!
-In this day, we start by going to Gellert baths, probably not too early if you did the ruins bars in the day before :).
-This should take a few hours as you can use the sauna, the outside wave pools and relax in the indoor pools.
-Afterward, we head to the castle district where we can visit the Buda Castle (and maybe the national gallery), Fisherman’s Bastion and Matthias Church.
+Finally, we visited Buda!
+On this day, we start by going to Gellert baths, probably not too early if you did the ruins bars the day before :).
+This should take a few hours as you can use the sauna and the outside wave pools and relax in the indoor pools.
+Afterward, we head to the castle district, where we can visit the Buda Castle (and maybe the national gallery), Fisherman’s Bastion, and Matthias Church.
 Don’t forget to roam through the small alleys and cute narrow streets of Buda, nor stopping at Cafe Ruszwurm for their famous Hungarian Cakes.
-In the end, if you still have time and energy you can go to Margaret Island.
+In the end, if you still have time and energy, you can go to Margaret Island.

 - Gellert Baths

 - National Gallery

 Where to stay for 3 days in Budapest

 Budapest has an excellent public transport network, and you can easily reach any monument in this list from about anywhere in the central district.
 However, we still think you should stay right in the center of Pest or Buda.
 It’s much more fun, and we can thoroughly enjoy Budapest.
 In Pest, you should try to stay in the downtown area, districts V, VI, and VII.
 Some of the best lodging options include:

 - Hostel one is a great party hostel.
 Check here if it’s available.

 - Boomerang hostel is fantastically located and a good budget option with excellent value for money.
 Click here to check if it’s available and book.

 - Pal’s hostel and apartment is another good option right in the center of downtown pest.
 Check availability here!